nomic-io/nomic/README.md

 3. Restart your node with `nomic start`.

-Your node will automatically perform the upgrade on Tuesday, July 5th at 18:00 UTC.
+Your node will automatically perform the upgrade on Tuesday, September 2nd at 17:00 UTC.

 ## Node setup guide